 2. Prepare and upload your images, bio and description of artworks (see Application Tips).

-Artistic excellence, originality, quality of support materials, consistency of ideas and design are qualities and measures our jurors apply to evaluate your application.
+Artistic excellence, originality, quality of support materials, consistency of ideas and design, are qualities our jurors apply to evaluate your application.

 Our jury panel rotates every year to keep the roster of our artists diverse, fresh and exciting.
 Our team and board members do not participate in the jurying process.

-Our jurors score submissions out of 30 points, according to the above selection criteria and requirements of the application.
+Our jurors score submissions out of 30 points, according to the above selection criteria.
 They select the best artists with the highest scores (above 23 points).

 Only artists accepted by our jurors are invited to participate in the Fair.
 We maintain a waitlist of artists with score of 22 points.
-Waitlisted artists are accepted once space becomes available with priority given to ones who apply earlier during the call.
+Waitlisted artists are accepted once space becomes available with priority given to ones who applied earlier.

 All jury decisions are final.
 Our team does not appeal jury decisions.